swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab07_jinja_macros.md

 Goals of this lab:

-- Practice using include statement.
-- Practice using import statement.
+- Practice writing Jinja macros.

 ## Task 01